derickmoncado/Quantum/README.md

 ### Requirements

-To use this template, your computer needs:
+To use this template, your will need:

--	Node.js is used to run the build processes. https://nodejs.org/en/download/
+-	Node.js is used to run the build processes.
 -   Test: run ` node -v ` in the terminal
 -	Npm (Node comes with npm installed so you should have a version of npm.)
 Used to manage development dependencies.
 -   Test: run ` npm -v`  in the terminal